coffee2code/text-hover/readme.txt

 * New: Allow HTML to be matched for text hovering.
 Recommended only for non-block level tags.
 * New: Allow single replacement (based on setting) for multibyte strings.
 * Bugfix: Improve text replacement regex to account for text immediately bounded by HTML tags.
-* Change: Update plugin framework to 042:
+* Change: Update plugin framework to 043:
-    * Change class name to c2c_ObfuscateEmail_Plugin_042 to be plugin-specific.
+    * Change class name to c2c_TextHover_Plugin_043 to be plugin-specific.
+    * Disregard invalid lines supplied as part of a hash option value.
     * Set textdomain using a string instead of a variable.
     * Don't load textdomain from file.
     * Change admin page header from 'h2' to 'h1' tag.